 Expats might be surprised to learn that the cost of living in Brazil is relatively high.
 The dream of lying on a beach sipping water from a coconut without a care in the world is quickly replaced by the reality of high prices.
-Three of Brazil’s cities - Rio de Janeiro, São Paulo, and Brasilia - have the dubious honour of making it onto Mercer’s 2012 list of the 50 most expensive cities in the world.
+On Mercer's 2015 Cost of Living Index, Sao Paulo is ranked at a high 40th, Rio de Janeiro is at 67th and Brasilia is ranked at 150th out of 207 cities worldwide.
 Expats will find it less expensive to live in rural areas than in the cities, but some costs will still be high and access to goods and services will be limited.

 Expenses vary widely across categories.
-In general, accommodation, transportation and manufactured goods are expensive; food costs are variable based on whether you’re eating out or cooking yourself, and services are relatively inexpensive because labour costs are low.
-The average monthly salary in Brazil is the equivalent of about USD 680, but the extremes between rich and poor are dramatic: an average worker in the bottom 10 percent makes USD 77 per month while one in the top 10 percent makes USD 3,019.
+In general, accommodation, transportation and manufactured goods are expensive; food costs are variable based on whether one eats out or cooks at home, and services are relatively inexpensive because labour costs are low.

 Brazil has made significant strides in moving people out of extreme poverty over the past decade and in decreasing income inequality.
 However, there are still vast disparities in wealth between the richest and the poorest.
 Expats making an international salary will be among the wealthy, and even those making a local salary will likely find that they are firmly upper middle class.
 While Brazil remains well behind the US and Western Europe in terms of overall development, living in a city and earning a good salary, expats have access to most of the conveniences they can expect to find anywhere in the world.
 These include restaurants, cultural activities, household goods, clothing and accessories, and a wide variety of services.